-Fresh crisp beans are a summer treat that is easy to grow in most climates.
-Beans may be pole or bush; however, growing pole beans allows the gardener to maximize planting space.
+Fresh, crisp beans are summer treats that are easy to grow in most climates.
+Beans may be pole or bush, however, growing pole beans allows the gardener to maximize planting space.
 Planting pole beans also ensures a longer crop period and may yield up to three times as many beans as the bush varieties.
 Pole beans require some training onto a pole or trellis, but this makes them easier to harvest and the graceful flowering vines add dimensional interest to the vegetable garden.

 When to Plant Pole Beans